pic-protocol/pic-spec/CONTRIBUTING.md

 ## 5. Use of Automated Language Assistance (LLMs)

-Contributors MAY use automated language assistance tools (including large language models, spell checkers, or grammar aids) **solely for the purpose of improving clarity, structure, grammar, or phrasing** of their contributions.
+Contributors MAY use automated language assistance tools solely for improving clarity, structure, grammar, or phrasing.

-Such tools are treated as **editorial assistants**, not as sources of ideas, theory, or authorship.
+Such tools are treated as **editorial assistants**, not sources of theory, authorship, or legal responsibility.

-Contributors MUST ensure that:

-- all substantive ideas, technical arguments, designs, and interpretations originate from the contributor themselves;
-- no contribution claims novelty, authorship, or conceptual invention attributable to an automated system;
-- use of automated assistance does not obscure or alter the authorship of the PIC Model or its foundational concepts.

-Use of automated tools **does not confer co-authorship**, contributor status, or attribution to such tools, and **does not affect authorship claims** defined by the PIC Spec.

-In case of ambiguity, the human contributor submitting the pull request is considered fully responsible for the content.
+The human contributor remains fully responsible for submitted content.

 ---

 ## 6. Contribution Process

 1. Fork the repository
 2. Create a feature branch
 3. Make changes with clear, scoped commits
 4. Open a Pull Request
 5. Describe:
    - what the change addresses
    - whether it is editorial, semantic, or protocol-level
    - any impact on PIC invariants

-Maintainers may request clarification, revision, or decline changes that conflict with the PIC Model or the project scope.
+Maintainers may request clarification, revision, or decline changes that conflict with the PIC Model or project scope.

 ---